Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 • Attribute-attribute: (Nolan, collaborated_with, Bale)

 Before feeding a knowledge graph into a recommendation model, we must convert entities and relations into dense vectors.
-The key question: how do we train these embeddings so they respect the graph’s structure?
+The key question is: how do we train these embeddings to respect the graph’s structure?

 TransE: head plus relation vector lands near the tail; training pulls valid tails close and pushes negatives outside the margin